-Jim serves as the Chair Brooks Kushman's applied physics practice group as well as the Co-Chair of our chemistry practice group.
+Jim serves as the Chair of Brooks Kushman's applied physics practice group as well as the Co-Chair of our chemistry practice group.
 With over 15 years of patent prosecution experience and degrees in chemistry, biotechnology, electrical engineering and physics.
 Jim has extensive experience in a broad range of industries that spans across many products and technologies.

 Jim has a special focus working with universities, representing technology transfer departments on protecting and monetizing their inventions.
 As a former adjunct professor and researcher, Jim has a deep knowledge of both sides of this relationship.
 He works closely with professors and inventors on drafting and prosecuting patent applications.
 Due to his wide-ranging educational background, he is able to work with professors on a variety of technologies.

 Jim has graduate degrees in chemical physics, physics, biotechnology, and electrical engineering.
 Prior to joining Brooks Kushman, Jim worked as a research scientist and technical specialist at a large automotive OEM for ten years.
 In this role, he was awarded fourteen patents in thin film technologies and co-authored several scientific articles.
 Jim has also been an in-house patent attorney at Pfizer and an adjunct professor of chemistry at Wayne State University.